 - Simple Occupation.
 This rule is followed by most states today.
 Here, ‘hostile’ is defined as the simple occupation of the land.
 The squatter doesn’t have to know that the land belongs to someone else.

 - Good Faith Mistake.
 A few states choose to follow this alternate rule.
-Here, the trespasser has to have made an innocent good faith mistake in occupying the property.
+Here, the trespasser must have made an innocent good faith mistake in occupying the property.
 This can mean that they are relying on an invalid or incorrect deed.
 In other words, the squatter must be using the property “in good faith” and be unaware of the property’s legal status.

 Actual possession means that the squatter must be physically present on the property.
 They must treat the property as if they were an owner.
 This can be established through the documentation of any beautification efforts, maintenance, or other measures taken to improve the area.